 I was much happier at the Oliver Lodge than I ever was at Hendrik Vanderbijl.
 The children were friendlier, the teachers calmer and more approachable.
 My friends, Patricia and Pamela Webb were at the school although in different classes to me.
-I left behind Mrs Verhoop, as well as two girl bullies called Kathleen and Merle, who had made my life miserable at Hendrik Vanderbijl, not to mention leaving behind the snooty offspring of the founding fathers from “down the river”.
+I left behind Mrs Verhoop, as well as two girls who bullied me and who had made my life miserable at Hendrik Vanderbijl, not to mention leaving behind the snooty offspring of the founding fathers from “down the river”.
 Apart from the children who would go on to Potchefstroom Boys’ or Girls’ High as boarders, I would meet my old class (including the bullies) again when I went to the Vaal High the following year.
 I had always been conscientious and done reasonably well at school, but none of the staff at the Hendrik Vanderbijl had ever taken any great interest in me.
 As an only child, I was inclined to be a reserved loner.

 In my new class at the Oliver Lodge, I made friends with Penelope Berrington and Lyndith Irvine who were “only” children like me.
 I sat at the back of the class behind Pierre Leibbrandt and his friend Tony van Houten.
 All the girls liked Pierre because he was good-looking with deep blue eyes and an interesting gold filling in one of his front teeth.
 Apart from his looks, he also had very good manners and was reputed to be the only boy in the class who did not hit girls – a big plus factor as far as the girls were concerned.
 Pierre went on to Potchefstroom Boys’ High the following year, and, only recently, I discovered that Tony married Bridget Laurence, who had been in my class at Hendrik VanderBijl.